IntelSmartEdge/docs/application-onboarding/application-onboarding-cmdline.md

 ```

-If you're unable to resolve your issues, you can post to the [Support Forum]().
+If you're unable to resolve your issues, you can open an [issue](https://github.com/smart-edge-open/open-developer-experience-kits/issues) on GitHub.

 ### Summary

-In this guide, you learned how to install and uninstall an application on a single-node cluster created by deploying the [Developer Experience Kit]().
+In this guide, you learned how to install and uninstall an application on a single-node cluster created by deploying the [Developer Experience Kit](/experience-kits/developer-experience-kit.md).